 Home / FoodPoisoning / Irritable Bowel Syndrome (IBS) Lawyer

 Irritable Bowel Syndrome (or “IBS”) is one of the more commonly diagnosed gastrointestinal disorders.
-But within the larger population of those diagnosed with IBS, one significant subgroup suffers the sudden onset of IBS symptoms following an acute case of gastroenteritis, usually caused by such bacteria as salmonella or E. coli, but on occasion appearing after an infection with a parasite like Cyclospora or viral gastroenteritis caused by something like norovirus.[i]
-The onset of IBS after these food borne illnesses in called post-infectious IBS (PI-IBS). [ii] They are relatively rare, but can significantly impact the lives of one-in-twenty of the victims of food poisoning.
+But within the larger population of those diagnosed with IBS, one subgroup suffers the sudden onset of IBS symptoms following an acute case of gastroenteritis, usually caused by such bacteria as salmonella or E. coli, but on occasion appearing after an infection with a parasite like Cyclospora, or viral gastroenteritis caused by something like norovirus.[i]
+The onset of IBS after these food borne illness in called post-infectious IBS (PI-IBS). [ii] They are relatively rare, happening to only one-in-twenty of the victims of food poisoning.

 The Health Care Costs of Post-Infectious Irritable Bowel Syndrome